top of page

 LEE AIRTON, PH.D.

+Now available wherever book are sold.
 Fully revised and updated for current conversations.

 Gender diversity is an ongoing conversation and much has changed since GYG first came out in 2018.
 Get some help with conversations you're already having on hot topics like transgender people in sport and gender-affirming health care for children and youth.
 Learn to make a power move with effective strategies for gender-friendly change in spaces where you spend time.